 Our schools and teachers can only do so much to remind students to read.
 However, students seem to no longer care about reading — which is essential in the future.
 Reading with comprehension is not only applicable for English but also to Filipino.

 People — young and old — need to re-learn how to read, not just for the sake of reading but especially for understanding.
 Read the line, within the line, finally, beyond the line.

 9. Active Listening

 Often, we listen so we can reply, not to understand.
 I think that is one of the biggest problems of our generation.
 We need to be more present when having a conversation.
 It is an essential skill that can do wonders.

 Just like what Epictetus said, “We have two ears and one mouth so that we can listen twice as much as we speak.”

 Empathy is more than just feeling pity towards others.
 It is putting ourselves in other people’s situations.
-Like what Atticus Finch said, “You never really understand a person until you consider things from his point of view — until you climb into his skin and walk around in it.”
+As Atticus Finch said, “You never really understand a person until you consider things from his point of view — until you climb into his skin and walk around in it.”
 To learn empathy, we need to re-evaluate our values first.
 We must throw away our selfish desires and seek ways to extend help.

 We must immerse ourselves in uncomfortable places and situations to understand other people more.
 Volunteering for different causes is a great way to develop empathy.

 We are all teachers.
 We teach different topics to other people every time.
 Richard Feynman said that one of the best ways to learn a concept is to teach it to others.